Optimal Communication and Key Rate Region for Hierarchical Secure Aggregation with User Collusion: Introduction

 \subsection{Federated Learning with Secure Aggregation}

 Although the local data is not directly shared with the \agg server, FL still exposes vulnerability to security and privacy breaches~\cite{bouacida2021vulnerabilities,mothukuri2021survey,geiping2020inverting}.
-For example, it was shown that a significant amount of information of the local data can be inferred by the server through the model inversion attack~\cite{geiping2020inverting}.
-Hence, the need for better data security guarantee has stimulated the study of the \emph{secure \agg} problem~\cite{bonawitz2016practical, bonawitz2017practical, 9834981} where cryptographic techniques are used to achieve \emph{computational} security.
-Numerous secure aggregation approaches have been proposed with the main objectives of robust security guarantee and high communication efficiency~\cite{bonawitz2016practical, bonawitz2017practical, 9834981, wei2020federated,hu2020personalized,zhao2020local,andrew2021differentially,yemini2023robust,po2024differential,so2021turbo,kadhe2020fastsecagg, elkordy2022heterosag, liu2022efficient,jahani2023swiftagg+ }.
-In particular, Bonawitz \etal~\cite{bonawitz2017practical} proposed a secure \agg protocol which relies on pairwise random seed agreement between users to generate zero-sum random keys (masks) that hide \indiv users' models.
-When added for \agg, the keys cancel out and the desired sum of local models can be recovered.
+For example, it was shown that a significant amount of information of the local data can be inferred by the server through the so-called model inversion attack~\cite{geiping2020inverting}.
+Hence, the need for better data security guarantees has stimulated the study of the \emph{secure \agg} problem~\cite{bonawitz2016practical, bonawitz2017practical, 9834981} where cryptographic techniques are used to achieve \emph{computational} security.
+Numerous secure aggregation approaches have been proposed with the main objectives of robust security guarantees and high communication efficiency~\cite{bonawitz2016practical, bonawitz2017practical, 9834981, wei2020federated,hu2020personalized,zhao2020local,andrew2021differentially,yemini2023robust,po2024differential,so2021turbo,kadhe2020fastsecagg, elkordy2022heterosag, liu2022efficient,jahani2023swiftagg+ }.
+In particular, Bonawitz \etal~\cite{bonawitz2017practical} proposed a secure \agg protocol which relies on pairwise random seed agreement between users to generate zero-sum keys (masks) that hide \indiv users' models.
+When added for \agg, the keys cancel out, and the desired sum of local models can be recovered.
 Shamir's secret sharing~\cite{shamir1979share} is also used in~\cite{bonawitz2017practical} for security key recovery in cases of user dropouts and user collusion with the server.
-So \etal \cite{so2021turbo} proposed an efficient secure \agg protocol which improves the quadratic key generation overhead incurred by the pairwise random see agreement in~\cite{bonawitz2017practical}.
-Moreover, \secagg schemes based on multi-secret sharing \cite{kadhe2020fastsecagg}, secure multi-party computation (MPC) \cite{elkordy2022heterosag} and polynomial interpolation \cite{jahani2023swiftagg+} have been studied.
-It should be noted that random seed-based key generation does not achieve information-theoretic security due to Shannon's one-time pad theorem~\cite{shannon1949communication}.
+So \etal \cite{so2021turbo} proposed an efficient secure \agg protocol which improves the quadratic \comm overhead incurred by pairwise random seed agreement in~\cite{bonawitz2017practical}.
+Moreover, \secagg schemes based on multi-secret sharing \cite{kadhe2020fastsecagg}, secure multi-party computation (MPC) \cite{elkordy2022heterosag} and polynomial interpolation \cite{jahani2023swiftagg+} have also been studied.
+It should be noted that random seed-based key generation does not achieve perfect security due to Shannon's one-time pad theorem~\cite{shannon1949communication}.
 Another line of work employs differential privacy (DP) \cite{wei2020federated,hu2020personalized,zhao2020local,andrew2021differentially,yemini2023robust,po2024differential} where small perturbation noises are added to protect the local models.
 Because the \indiv noises do not fully cancel out during \agg, only an inaccurate aggregate model can be obtained.
 A trade-off between protection level (i.e., noise strength) and model convergence rate has been revealed in \cite{wei2020federated}.
-Despite its appeal due to lower complexity, DP-based methods cannot guarantee perfect privacy.
+Although DP cannot achieve \itic perfect privacy, it has lower implementation complexity and is resilient to membership inference attacks\cite{ngo2024secure}.
+In fact, it has been shown that DP and \secagg can be combined to provide stronger security and privacy guarantees\cite{chen2022fundamental,allouah2024privacy}.
+Nevertheless, DP is out of the scope of this work.